Skip to main content

 Fractional CFO · The Construction CFO

-Former commercial construction PM and master electrician.
-Managed 150+ projects totaling $300M+.
-Now fractional CFO for subcontractors doing $1M–$12M through Sulphur Prairie Management.
+Former commercial construction project manager and master electrician.
+Managed 150+ projects totaling $300M+ including Google data centers, military bases, hospitals, and high-rises.
+Now fractional CFO for commercial subcontractors doing $1M–$12M through Sulphur Prairie Management.
 About Josh → | LinkedIn →

 Related Resources